EGA-archive/beacon2-ri-tools-v2/README.md

 parser.add_argument('-c', '--collection', default=conf.collection_name)
 ```

+Note 1: json parameter, if present, will convert the vcf variants into BFF json directly (not to mongoDB).
+This can generate a very big file, so, if you don't have a lot of space in your disk, consider to not use it.
 Note: All the input and output arguments expect a directory path, and file expect a file path.

 ### Populating a beacon instance from VCF